Bricks4Kids - Cats stars help launch brick campaign

 However, the physical challenges Scott has faced over the years pale in comparison to the challenges hundreds of children in our region face every day overcoming their own injuries and illness.

 Children in Geelong are treated with traumatic brain and spinal injuries, brain tumours, neurological illnesses and treatment for conditions like cerebral palsy, but a brand new rehabilitation centre for children is urgently needed for the region.
+A new centre that will help kids just like Lesley.
+At only 18 months old, Lesley fell out of a two storey window and suffered a traumatic brain injury.
+Read Lesley's story here.

 To help launch the Barwon Health Foundation’s Bricks4Kids campaign, project ambassador Scott Selwood and his teammates will help some of the smallest Barwon Health patients at the TAC Sunrise Centre at GMHBA Stadium, as they take part in a special rehabilitation session at the temporary location for some therapy sessions.